 With couples, I generally suggest three issues to begin with: 1) What is a secret that one or both of you are holding on to that would be difficult (or impossible) to share?
 2) What communication patterns are evident (or for now, not so evident) that are impacting your relationship and causing some of the current distress?
 3) What impact are various major life issues having on the relationship?

 Couples work is an ongoing dialogue amongst the three of us, attempting to bring out and emphasize some form of the above issues.
 (Please note, some couples do not fall into the above mentioned framework, and thus the work would take a different focus, but may fall along the same general lines).
-It is helpful if the couple takes home exercise work to be done during the week, most commonly this is the “Couples Chat” of one hour that attempts to continue the practice which has begun in therapy.
+It is helpful if the couple takes homework to be done during the week, most commonly this is the “Couples Chat” of one hour that attempts to continue the practice which has begun in therapy.

 Group work frameworks are elaborated separately on the group work pages.